 Summer Success for Children with ADHD

-The unstructured nature of summer vacation can be challenging for all kids, but is especially challenging for kids with ADHD.
-Although school-related difficulties may be over for a few months, the summer is a good time to continue developing and reinforcing structured routines and good habits.
-This workshop will provide tips on having a successful summer and will include information on how to maintain structure and routines during these months.
-Specific topics will include structuring play dates, vacation and academic tasks.
+Summer fun?
+Not always.
+For kids with ADHD, an unstructured summer vacation may be challenging.
+Although school-related difficulties may be over for a few months, summer is a good time to continue developing and reinforcing structured routines and good habits.
+This workshop will provide tips to maintain structure and routines during break, such as structuring play dates, vacation, and academic tasks.